hlrs-fcg/spada_fcg_fork/irspec/spatial.md

   }
 }
 ```
-Analysis of the Ping-Pong example above:
+Analysis of the Ping-Pong example:
 We have that `S4 -> S2` because of `await c1` statement `S2`.
 We have `S2 -> S3` because an `await` blocks until it completes.
 We have that `S2 -> S7` because there is a stream edge from `S3` to `S6`